© 2016 Elizabeth P. Glixman

 "Get back here," hissed Geneva.

 "Let her go," said Mom, and off I went.
 Looking for a quick escape route, I got to the elevator and rode down, my ears popping, wishing and praying for some Clonopin or Percocet.
 Even a Xanax would do.
-On the ground floor I passed a set of open doors and gathered that some kind of rehearsal or TV show after-party was taking place.
+On the ground floor I passed a set of open doors and gathered some kind of rehearsal or TV show after-party was taking place.
 There was all sorts of fanfare surrounding an actress whose name I couldn't remember.
 Petite, horsey face, three names.
 I stared at her for a while trying to conjure her name before I remembered what I was doing on the ground floor, found the ladies room, and darted inside.
 The first thing I did was rip off the damn dress.
 Then I sat there at the vanity on some plushy chair with the dress pulled to my waist looking down at the small rolls of flesh under my fancy lace bra, wondering if the bra was the culprit.
 Meanwhile the cocktail hour was in full swing.
 My mouth watered, imagining strange, tiny hors d'oeuvres, nothing familiar, everything awesome-tasting.
 Then I imagined the toasts and first dance, a full orchestral version of "All of Me."
 Cat Deeley would be proud of Geneva and Guy #2.

 It was some time later when Geneva burst in, because rap music was pulsing in my head and people were getting down for the night.